Background and mission

 It is at the beginning of the sixties that the idea emerged to form about the implementation of a huge iron and metal mill in Quebec.
 The government mandated the General Trust of Canada to buy lands edging the Saint-Lawrence River.
 Thus, 7,650 acres of land were bought.
 In 1968, Quebec finally buys SIDBEC and the metallurgy project in Bécancour is abandoned.
 Taking into account the amount of acres of land acquired, the government creates the Société du parc industriel du centre du Québec (SPIPB) mandated to develop an industrial park on Bécancour’s territory and to provide the infrastructure needed for implementation of heavy industry.

-The Société du parc industriel et portuaire de Bécancour aims to be a world renown leader in the accommodation of investments and the development of responsible industrial activities.
+The Société du parc industriel et portuaire de Bécancour aims to be a world renown leader in the accommodation of investments and the development of responsible industrial and port activities.

 - High grade customer service